-An electromagnetic device is also available that offers a high probability of chemical-specific detection but only for some explosives.
+Also available is an electromagnetic device that offers a high probability of chemical-specific detection but only for some explosives.
 The price is about \$65,000.

 Detecting liquid explosives.
-FAA is developing two different electromagnetic systems for screening bottles and other containers.
+FAA is developing two different electromagnetic devices for screening bottles and other containers.
 A development issue is processing speed.
 These devices may be available within 2 years.
 The cost is projected to be between \$25,000 and \$125,000 each.